-- Performing analytics – such as trends, sales intelligence, marketing effectiveness (such as click and open rates) uptake and progress.
+- Performing aggregated analytics – such as trends, sales intelligence, marketing effectiveness (such as click and open rates) uptake and progress.

-Personal Information is retained on SharpSpring for as long as it is necessary for the purposes set out above (being the length of the business relationship).
+Personal Information is retained on Hubspot for as long as it is necessary for the purposes set out above (being the length of the business relationship).
 Two years of “no contact” or activity will result in records being deleted from the Hubspot database.
-If a business contact requests for their information to be deleted, their contact details will be deleted from SharpSpring and Campaign monitor, provided there are no legal requirements for retaining the data any longer, for example a commercial contract in place.
-If a business contact opts out of receiving marketing materials their details will still be retained to prevent communications to be sent.
+If a business contact requests for their information to be deleted, their contact details will be deleted from, provided there are no legal requirements for retaining the data any longer, for example a commercial contract in place.
+If a business contact opts out of receiving marketing materials their details will still be retained in a Suppression List to prevent communications to be sent.

 Clients and Personal Information associated with clients

-We request that our clients only provide Personal Information which is necessary for us to carry out our services.
+We request that our clients only provide Personal Information that is necessary for us to carry out our services.
 The Clear Review platform by One Touch Apps Ltd operates on the principle of Data Minimisation.